Gratitude and living with multiple sclerosis are two topics that don’t necessarily come up in the same sentence too often.

 MS can be merciless.
 We know that firsthand because all of those things mentioned above actually happened to us as a direct or indirect result of this chronic disease we have collectively lived with for an average of 20 years.
 Each experience pushed us to our emotional, physical, mental, and spiritual limits.
 We’ve both shed countless tears trying to understand what we did to deserve such a wicked and unpredictable penance.

 The reality is we didn’t do anything to usher MS into our lives, but it is part of our lives whether we like it or not.
-Over the years we realized that we have a choice: Let MS be the one thing, like an uninvited guest, that ruins the party that is our life, or choose to focus on everything that that makes our life worthy of celebrating.
+Over the years we realised that we have a choice: Let MS be the one thing, like an uninvited guest, that ruins the party that is our life, or choose to focus on everything that that makes our life worthy of celebrating.

 Be grateful and party on, friends.